z1996xm/BIGTREETECH/docs/HDMI5.md

 ### **Connecting to the Display Output Device**

 <p>1.
-Use the Type C data cable to connect the HDMI5 to the display output device (compatible with Raspberry Pi/PC/other<br> devices that support HDMI display output).
-When connecting to the PC, the PC will automatically load the driver under<br> normal circumstances.
-After the driver is loaded, the touch device can be recognized.<br></p>
+Use the Type C data cable to connect the HDMI5 to the display output device (compatible with Raspberry Pi/PC/other devices that support HDMI display output).
+When connecting to the PC, the PC will automatically load the driver under normal circumstances.
+After the driver is loaded, the touch device can be recognized.</p>

 <p>2.
 Use the HDMI cable to connect HDMI5 to the display output device.
-Usually, after connecting the HDMI cable, the LCD<br> can be displayed normally within 5 seconds.<br></p>
+Usually, after connecting the HDMI cable, the LCD can be displayed normally within 5 seconds.</p>

 ### **Audio Out**